fimmind/vim-hs-type/README.md

 vim-hs-type
 ===========

-This plugin started as a fork of [vim-hdevtools] and is now still in development.
+This plugin has started as a fork of [vim-hdevtools].
 It aims to improve getting type information ignoring every other abilities of [hdevtools], cause they all are better done by [haskell-ide-engine].

 ## Why is it better than [vim-hdevtools]?
-1. **Interacting with types.** Opened window contains types as a plain text, so you can interact with it as with a plain text.
+1. **Interacting with types.** Opened window contains types as a plain text, so you can interact with them as with a plain text.
-2. **Multiple projects support.** While [vim-hdevtools] stops only first started [hdevtools] server and only in directory where you opened Vim, `vim-hs-type` stops them all, even if they are in different projects and directories.
+2. **Multiple projects support.** While [vim-hdevtools] stops only first started [hdevtools] server, `vim-hs-type` stops them all, even if they are in different projects and directories.
 3. **Interacting with expressions.** `vim-hs-type` supports `ie` and `ae` text objects (see [Usage](#Usage)).
-4. **More clean and readable code.**
+4. **More clean and readable code.** Finally I've rewritten almost all the code.
+That's why this plugin is now split from the [vim-hdevtools]'s forks tree.
-5. **More customisation abilities**.
-See [Configuration](#Configuration).
+5. **More customisation abilities.** See [Configuration](#Configuration).

 ## Installation
 First of all you have to install [hdevtools], if you didn't do this yet.

 You can do it via [stack] from Stackage: